FalineRezvani/costCalculator/README.md

-# NoviceCoding
+# Cost Calculator
-# A simple cost calculator for a student-run house cleaning service!
+A simple cost calculator for a student-run house cleaning service.